D4nielG0mez/D4nielG0mez/README.md

-# 👋 ¡Hola!
-Soy Daniel Gómez
+# 👋 Hi I'm Daniel Gómez 🕵️‍♀️

-- 🎓 Bachiller en ciencias de informática y sistemas.
+- Bachelor of Science in Computer Science and Systems 🎓
-- 💻 Technical Support
+- Technical Support 💻🛠️🔧
-- 🕵️ Pentester
+- Web Application Pentester 💻🛡️🔍

 ---

-## 💻 Sobre mí
+## About me 🙋‍♂️

-Bachiller en Ciencias de Informática y Sistemas, con formación en ciberseguridad y enfoque en pruebas de penetración web.
-Actualmente me encuentro en proceso de certificación eWPTXv3, mediante el cual profundizo en técnicas avanzadas de explotación, evasión de controles y análisis de aplicaciones en entornos empresariales.
-Como base de mi preparación me familiarizo con OWASP TOP 10 & OWASP WSTG, el cual consulto continuamente para estructurar mis evaluaciones de seguridad.
-Además, me preparo para obtener la certificación Burp Suite Certified Practitioner, fortaleciendo mi dominio de herramientas y metodologías de análisis profesional.
+Bachelor in Computer Science and Systems with training in cybersecurity and a focus on web penetration testing.
+Currently preparing for the eWPTXv3 certification, enhancing my skills in advanced exploitation, control evasion, and vulnerability detection.
+I regularly reference the OWASP Top 10 and WSTG to guide my assessments.
+I'm also completing the PortSwigger labs to earn the Burp Suite Certified Practitioner (BSCP) certification, further improving my proficiency with professional tools and methodologies.

 ---